 Ways to develop a new friendship

 Here are the actual suggestions on how to become better friends with someone.
 Every friendship is different and not every point will apply to every type equally.
 Some are more about sharing and deep, intimate conversations, while others are based around hobbies, joking around, and going out.

 Just spend more time together

-I'll break this down further soon, but simply spending more time with someone is the backbone of becoming better friends with them.
+I'll break this down further soon, but simply spending more time with someone is the backbone of becoming better friends.
 A close relationship isn't something that happens in a few hours.
-You need time to get to know the other person, have fun together, and become more comfortable with each other.
+You need time to get to know them, have fun together, and become more comfortable with each other.
 You need time for all the relationship-enhancing things I mention below to happen.
 Additionally, it usually takes a while before we start thinking of someone as a friend, and not someone we recently met and who we seem to be getting along with.
 If you don't see a new friend enough, things won't really get off the ground.
 Everyone can probably recall a time where they met someone they liked, but the budding friendship petered out because they hardly saw each other after that.